jaybeeuu/react-suspense/post.md

 }
 ```

-Fetches some data and then displays it. `fetchData` is pretty noddy - it mimics an ajax call, and returns a promise of the data.
+Fetches some data and then displays it. `fetchData` is pretty noddy - it mimics an AJAX call, and returns a promise of the data.
 If you look in
 [ArtistPage.js](https://codesandbox.io/s/ymcj43?file=/ArtistPage.js:165-262),
 you'll see that `Albums` is wrapped in a `Suspense`.
 So we're going to see a loading spinner until the data returns.